abkhur/civicecho-site/README.md

-# CivicEcho Frontend
+# CivicEcho – Frontend

-This is the React-based frontend for [CivicEcho](https://github.com/abkhur/civicecho) — a people-first tool for automating advocacy to congressional representatives.
+This is the frontend for [**CivicEcho**](https://github.com/abkhur/civicecho-backend), a tool for sending persuasive, AI-generated emails to your congressional representatives.
+Built with Next.js and Tailwind, this is the public face of the platform — clean, fast, and people-first.

+---

 ## 🧠 Project Goals

+- Help regular people contact their representatives — no political knowledge required
-- Generate professional, persuasive emails based on user input
+- Generate professional, personalized emails with GPT based on real legislation
-- Educate users on the civic process in plain English
+- Keep everything transparent, open source, and free to use
 - Never collect or sell user data — ever

-- Always open source, always transparent
+---

-## 🚀 Getting Started
+##  Getting Started

-### Prerequisites
+### Requirements

-- Node.js (v18 or later recommended)
+- Node.js (v18+)
-- Yarn (preferred) or npm
+- Yarn (recommended)

 ### Installation